 TGbk editor, make the changes identified below to P802.11bk-D1.0 P.71 L26-32 clause 11.21.6.4.8.3:

-If the Passive Sounding Ranging Trigger frame is soliciting an HE Ranging NDP, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the UL BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.
-Otherwise, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the Passive Sounding Ranging Trigger frame to CBW320.
+If the Passive Sounding Ranging Trigger frame is soliciting an HE Ranging NDP, the RSTA shall set the associated (#1288) TXVECTOR parameter CH_BANDWIDTH to be the same value as the UL BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.
+Otherwise, the RSTA shall set the associated (#1288) TXVECTOR parameter CH_BANDWIDTH of the Passive Sounding Ranging Trigger frame to CBW320.